Want the perfect workout program?

 For the women reading this that still have to contend with menstrual cycles, you may want to consider how you schedule your workout split.

-According to this study, women may take longer to recover muscle damage due to resistance training during the menstrual cycle's luteal phase (last half).
-Along with that, other studies like this have suggested that it's probably beneficial to schedule your more frequent and intense training during the follicular phase (1st half) of the menstrual cycle.
+According to one study, women may take longer to recover muscle damage due to resistance training during the menstrual cycle's luteal phase (last half)7.
+Along with that, other research has suggested that it's probably beneficial to schedule your more frequent and intense training during the follicular phase (1st half) of the menstrual cycle8.

 To put this into practice, if you usually train 3 times per week, then you might be able to train 4 times in the follicular phase to take advantage of the quicker recovery times and more pronounced strength gains.